sameerhimati/adMute/README.md

 ## Usage Guide

-Once installed, the Ad Muter extension works automatically on YouTube:
+Once installed, the Ad Muter extension works automatically on supported streaming services:

-1. Navigate to any YouTube page.
+1. Navigate to any supported streaming service (YouTube, Hulu, Peacock, Paramount+, or HBO Max).

 2. The extension icon in your browser toolbar will show the current status.